 With that said, the master of the Edge-O-Matic suggested that going out on top is a great ending to a career in the squared circle, but that he had no intention of retiring as world champion and would have gladly put someone over on his way out.

-"The way I look at it is I had to retire as world champion with my last match at WrestleMania.
-Oh, that's horrible.
+“The way I look at it is I had to retire as world champion with my last match at WrestleMania.
+Oh, that’s horrible.
 That sucks!
 What are you talking about?
-That's f--king awesome!
+That’s f–king awesome!
 Yeah, ah, he wanted to win in his last match!
-What an asshole!
-It's like, no, I just [can't wrestle anymore].
+What an a-----e!
+It’s like, no, I just [can’t wrestle anymore].
 What do you want me to do?
-I'd put somebody over.
-I've got no problem."
+I’d put somebody over.
+I’ve got no problem.”